School of Humanities

 Our international scope is complemented through our ERASMUS programme, where students are offered the opportunity to study up to one year in another European university.
 We currently have an expanding number of ERASMUS agreements with European universities and will soon include international universities through the ERASMUS+ programme.

-All our graduates have either continued on to either post graduate studies or found employment in the public and private sector.
+All our graduates have either continued to either post graduate studies or found employment in the public and private sector.

 The Anthropology programme is housed within the School of Humanities and utilises all the facilities made available by Tallinn University.
 The Audiovisual Ethnography Module is a joint course with the Baltic Film, Media, Arts and Communication School, which supplies the basic equipment required to carry out the exercises associated with the curriculum.